arirusso/patch/README.md

 Given these actions,

-1. When a MIDI control change message is received on channel 0 with index 1, send a JSON over websocket message with the key "zoom".
+1. When a MIDI control change message is received on channel 0 with index 1, send a JSON over websocket message with the key `zoom`.
 The value of the MIDI message should be scaled to a float between 10 and 200.

-2. When an OSC message is received for address `/1/rotaryA`, send a JSON over websocket message with the key "zoom".
+2. When an OSC message is received for address `/1/rotaryA`, send a JSON over websocket message with the key `zoom`.
 Scale the OSC value, which will be a float between 0 and 1 to a float between 10 and 200.

 Now start Patch listening for messages: